oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

 ```

 The file content SHALL start with the first byte of the hexadecimal hash value.
-The hash value SHALL be represented in lower case.
+The hash value SHALL be represented in lowercase.
 Any subsequent data (like a filename) which is optional SHALL be separated by at least one space.

 *Example 2:*